arxae/DokiFS/docs/index.md

 ![plot](./images/dokifs.png)

-DokiFS is a flexible virtual file system for .NET applications that supports multiple backend storage systems through a unified interface.
+DokiFS is a flexible virtual file system for .NET that supports multiple backend storage systems through a unified interface.
 It allows you to mount different types of storage and interact with them using consistent path-based operations.

 ## Features
 * Multiple backend support: Physical file systems, in-memory storage, zip archives, assembly resources, and more